-If you are looking for an experienced counsellor in the Kensal Rise/Kensal Green area, I offer a confidential, safe, respectful and supportive space to help you explore and address your concerns.
+If you are looking for an experienced counsellor in the Kensal Green/Kensal Rise area, I offer a confidential, safe, respectful and supportive space to help you explore and address your concerns.

 I believe that counselling is about listening to you without judgement and helping you to explore your thoughts and feelings in order to see things - and yourself - in a different light.
-My role is to help you to resolve your difficulties by supporting you and hearing you rather than telling you what to do.
+My role is to help you to resolve your difficulties by supporting you, really hearing you and working with you rather than telling you what to do.

 I work with individuals and couples, offering short-term and longer-term counselling.

-I am a registered member of the British Association for Counselling and Psychotherapy (BACP) and my work abides by their Ethical Framework for Good Practice.
+I am a registered member of the British Association for Counselling and Psychotherapy (BACP) and I abide by their Ethical Framework for Good Practice.

 People come to see a counsellor for all sorts of reasons.
+You may be aware that you are suffering from anxiety and/or depression and know that you need counselling to resolve things.
+But, there are many other reasons for seeing a therapist.
 You may be clear about what you want from therapy or you may only know that you need support from someone who isn't a friend or family member.
-It could be that you are feeling overwhelmed by a recent crisis or it may be that a long term problem just isn't getting any better and you feel stuck.
+It could be that you are feeling overwhelmed by a recent crisis or that a long term problem isn't getting any better, or might even be getting worse.
+You may be feeling that things from your past are holding you back or that you are stuck in a rut and unable to think of a way out of it on your own.
+You may also be feeling lonely and isolated and need help to address your issues.
+Or you may just know that something isn't right even if you can't quite identify what the problem is.

 If you would like to find out more about counselling and whether it is right for you then call me for a confidential and no obligation chat on 07966 396199 or email me on firstname.lastname@example.org